 Access your Cloud Foundry account and go to Security > Trust Configuration.
 Choose New Trust Configuration and import the metadata file downloaded from Azure.
 The ‘Link Text” is the text that will be displayed in the logon page of the UAA tenant for end users.

 The final configuration step is to define Role Collection mappings in order to give authorizations to users for the CF applications.
 This will be done with the Groups attribute as explained in the step 2.

 Go to Security > Trust Configurations > [Azure AD entry] > Role Collection Mappings, and configure it according to the Role Collections that you have for your applications.

-By default, Azure will send the Object ID of all groups assigned to the user.
+Since we selected “Group ID” as the “Source attribute” for the groups claim in the step 2, Azure will send the “Object ID” of all groups assigned to the user.
 They can be seen in the Azure Portal > Azure Active Directory > Groups.

 You will still be able to logon with your S-user’s e-mail and password.
 You will see a link to Azure AD below the form.
 In the Trust Configuration, you can enable/disable the SAP ID Service or any other IdP you have configured.
 If you disable the SAP ID Service, you will only see the links to the external Identity Providers.
 If there is only one Identity Provider configured, you will be automatically redirected to it.

 Click on the Azure link and logon with your Azure user.
 You will be redirected back to UAA afterwards.